 Use folders to organize your assets

 Folders can be used to store a collection of media.
-To create a folder, click on the + icon on the right-hand side and then click the folder icon.
+To create a folder, click on the + Create Folder button on the right-hand side.

 Enter a name for the folder.
 Folders will be displayed above the media assets.
 Assets can be dragged and dropped into the folders.

 If the asset is in a folder, you can also move the asset up one level out from the folder from the same options menu.